kendru/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 In this example, we combine the logic of processing an incoming message with the concern of displaying the message.
-Now let's say that we want to simplify the UI by removing the timestamp from the display. with this code, we would have to modify the `receive-message` function to omit the timestamp then refresh the browser, since our new code would not affect any messages already rendered.
+Now let's say that we want to simplify the UI by removing the timestamp from the display.
+With this code, we would have to modify the `receive-message` function to omit the timestamp then refresh the browser, since our new code would not affect any messages already rendered.
 A better alternative would be something like the following: